United Theological Seminary of the Twin Cities logo

 About United Theological Seminary of the Twin Cities

-United Seminary: Where social justice, arts, and ecumenical theology converge.
+United Seminary: Pioneering ecumenical theology, social justice, and the arts.

-Prospective students will find a robust academic environment offering a range of advanced degrees, including the Doctor of Ministry (D.Min.), Master of Divinity (M.Div.), Master of Arts in Leadership, and Master of Arts (MA).
-Beyond traditional coursework, United distinguishes itself through specialized initiatives like the Kaleo Center for Faith, Justice & Social Transformation and its scholarly publication, ARTS: The Arts in Religious & Theological Studies, underscoring its unique commitment to transformative learning at the intersection of faith, art, and societal change.
+Academically, United offers a robust portfolio of graduate degrees, including the Doctor of Ministry (D.Min.), Master of Divinity (M.Div.), Master of Arts in Leadership, and a broader Master of Arts (MA) degree.
+Beyond its formal programs, United distinguishes itself through specialized initiatives like the Kaleo Center for Faith, Justice & Social Transformation, an integral hub for community engagement and advocacy.
+Its commitment to interdisciplinary exploration is further evidenced by its publication of ARTS: The Arts in Religious & Theological Studies, a respected journal exploring the vital connections between creativity and faith.

 Key Highlights